-Bill is a meditation and stress expert, a spiritual teacher, personal coach, best-selling author, and the creator of Experiential Meditation (Meditation In Action).
-He would love to hear your comments and questions on this subject, and will reply as soon as possible.
+Bill is a meditation expert, spiritual teacher, hypnotherapist, NLP practitioner, professional coach, best-selling author, and developer of Experiential Meditation (Meditation In Action).

 My formal training was in electronics engineering, a field I abandoned after a certain “spiritual awakening” experience led me to an intense, 30-year study of human potential development.
-I researched comparative religion, philosophy and psychology with Eastern and Western teachers, gurus and mystics worldwide, and learned that what I’d discovered and directly experienced, was the law of detachment — which is the definition of meditation.
+I researched comparative religion, philosophy and psychology with Eastern and Western teachers, gurus and mystics worldwide, and learned that what I’d discovered and directly experienced, was the law of detachment — one of the best definitions of meditation.

 It happened in 1976, quite accidentally and dramatically.
 I was a young electronics prodigy working at Lab for Electronics in Natick, Massachusetts, on a secret, aircraft navigation system for the U.S. Air Force.
 My job was to design an integrated circuit through which high frequency radio waves could pass with minimal resistance.